 Standard Conditions vs STP

-Standard conditions (⦵) for thermodynamic data:
+Standard conditions for thermodynamic measurements are defined as:

 - Pressure: 100 kPa (1 bar)

-- Concentration: 1.00 mol dm⁻³ (for solutions)
+- Concentration: 1.00 mol dm⁻³ (for aqueous solutions)

 The Four Definitions